michigandaily/sink/README.md

 If you wish to fetch all sheets in the spreadsheet, you may forgo specifying a `sheetId`.
 The `output` property should specify a directory, not a file name.
 By default, fetching all sheets at once will output CSV files.
 Specify an `extension` property to fetch other file formats (e.g. `.json`, `.csv` or `.tsv`).

-To fetch all Google Sheets that are specified in `fetch`, run `yarn sink gsheet`.
+To fetch all Google Sheets that are specified in `fetch`, run `pnpm sink gsheet`.

 ### Fetching a JSON file